Swap your Home

 - Ensure that you do not owe any rent arrears and that you are not in breach of your tenancy.
 This means that your home and gardens are in good order and you have not had any issues with anti-social behaviour.

-- Once you have moved you will be responsible for the repairs or maintenance of any alterations, fixtures or fittings made by the previous customers and NOT by Greatwell Homes.
+- Once you have moved you will be responsible for the repairs or maintenance of any alterations, fixtures or fittings made by the previous customers, these will not be picked up by Greatwell Homes.
 This can mean putting right any damage caused by the previous occupants.
 This often includes:

 - Home security systems